ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 ## JSONExtractKeys(json[, indices_or_keys]…) {#jsonextractkeysjson-indices-or-keys}

-Parses a JSON and extracts a key.
+Parses a JSON string and extracts the keys.

 **Syntax**